AOSC-Archive/DeployKit/docs/recipe.json-specs.md

 }
 ```

-- `"name"`: A string value, describing the name of tarball.
-Usually this is the name of desktop enviromnent shipped with the distribution, or "Base" for AOSC OS distribution without graphical user interface.
+- `"arch"`: A string value, indicating target processor architecture of the tarball.
 - `"date"`: A string value, describing the latest update date of the tarball.
 Note that this string follows the basic format of [ISO 8601 Data elements and interchange formats](https://en.wikipedia.org/wiki/ISO_8601), namely in the form `YYYYMMDD`, where `Y`, `M`, `D` are respectively year, month, and day.
   - The client (installer) may also implement the expanded year representation, with `+` prefixed in the date string, avoiding [year 10000 problem](https://en.wikipedia.org/wiki/Year_10,000_problem).
 - `"downloadSize"`: An integer value, indicating the size for download, in bytes.
 This field can contain `-1` indicating an unknown download size.
 In this case the client (installer) may try to figure it out via HTTP `HEAD` request.